Creating an Acne Diet Plan: Eating Food That Clears Hormonal Acne

 Given that this tea can be beneficial for acne when used internally or topically, there are many facial toners or scrubs that include this product in it.
 It is also a natural redness reducer, which can be valuable for those of you with red undertones.

 While the link between this tea and clearing acne may still be under scrutiny, there are many other health benefits that can be gained through drinking a cup a day.
-The best part of going green?
-You can use it internally or topically for bad days!
+The best part is you can use it internally or topically for bad days!

 If you aren’t a fan of tea, drinking water and staying hydrated is another good place to start.
-There are varying opinions on how much water you should be drinking, but many doctors suggest at least 65 ounces per day.
-You can even calculate your water intake by weight.[2]
+There’s a range of opinions on the ideal water consumption, but many doctors advocate for a minimum of 65 ounces daily.
+You can even calculate your water intake by weight.2

 While this may seem like a lot of water, your skin will thank you for the added hydration!
-Water consumption goes hand in hand with an acne diet plan.
+Water consumption goes hand in hand with a diet plan for acnes.
 It truly opens the door to clearer skin.

 Eating Antioxidant-Rich Foods Helps Your Skin

 Antioxidants are important for many parts of our health.
-But what exactly are antioxidants, and how do they help you fight acne and clear your skin?
+They help you fight acne and clear your skin.

-Well, antioxidants can be many things- research suggests that hundreds of different substances and vitamins qualify as antioxidants.
+Antioxidants can be many things-research suggests that hundreds of different substances and vitamins qualify as antioxidants.
 They essentially produce electrons inside of the body, the substance that is craved by free radicals.

 Free radicals are everywhere: in the air, the sunlight, what we eat.
 Antioxidants fight them off, and help our body thrive- especially our skin!
 With more antioxidants in your diet, you are forming a better defense against acne in the long run.